 Staying True to You in Art and Marketing

-Growing up near the US border in Mexico, my bicultural roots have always been an integral part of who I am.
-Moving to the US full-time and becoming a US Citizen wasn’t a massive culture shock, but I had to be intentional about staying true to myself, holding onto the vibrant colors, rich traditions, and soulful essence of my heritage.
+Growing up near the US border in Mexico, my roots have always been an integral part of who I am.
+When I moved to the U.S. at 20 on a student visa, it wasn’t a massive culture shock, but I had to be intentional about staying true to myself, holding onto the vibrant colors, rich traditions, and soulful essence of my heritage.

 This wasn’t just about conjugating verbs or rolling Rs—it was about preserving a piece of his identity.
-I wanted him to feel tethered to our family and heritage.
+I wanted Jack to feel tethered to our family and the soulful magic of our heritage.

 But here’s the catch: I knew English would find him anyway.
 School would teach him.
 The Wiggles would teach him.
 And by then, learning Spanish ended up feeling like swimming upstream in a river of “Why can’t we just watch cartoons in English?”